goblimey/ntripcaster/README.md

 This repository contains the BKG NTRIP caster set up to run under docker.

+NTRIP was invented by the German organisation Bundesamt für Kartographieund Geodäsie (BKG) - in English, the Federal Agency for Cartography and Geodesy.
+It's used to transmit corrections from a GNSS base station to a GNSS rover over the Internet.
+(GNSS is the general term for what we often call GPS.)
+Recently base stations and rovers have become much cheaper and you can buy a complete system for less than $1,000.

+BKG's caster implements NTRIP Version 1.
+It's free and open source.
+NTRIP is now at Version 2.
+BKG has a version 2 caster, but it's not free or open source.

 Docker provides a ready-made predictable environment in which you can build and run software.
 The steps to build and run a docker application are the same regardless of your operating system.

 Until docker came along,
-installing software like this on a computer was a nightmarish mess, because the environment provided by every computer was different and unpredictable - Windows 7, Windows 10, Ubuntu Linux, Red hat Linux or whatever, and usually with different optional software installed.
+installing software like this could be a nightmarish mess, because the environment provided by every computer was different and unpredictable - Windows 7, Windows 10, Ubuntu Linux, Red hat Linux or whatever, and usually with different optional software installed.

-When docker runs, it creates a stripped-down
+When docker runs an application, it creates a stripped-down Linux environment within whichever operating system your computer is actually running.
-Linux environment on your computer within whichever operating system it's actually running it uses that to build an image, which then runs in a similar Linux environment.
-This irons out a huge number of annoying environmental issues.
+This irons out most of the gotchas and makes success much more likely.

-The fact that each piece of docker software is encapsulated in its own environment also reduces problems caused by hidden interactions.
+Each docker application is encapsulated in its own environment, which also reduces problems caused by hidden interactions.
-Two parts can only communicate through well understood interfaces.
+Two applications can only communicate through well understood interfaces.

-This does mean that to put a solution together you may have to learn a few new skills, which is a cost, but most people find that the benefits of using docker far outweigh the costs.
+This does mean that to put a solution together you may have to learn a few new skills, which is a cost, but most people find that the benefits of using docker far outweigh this.

-This document explains how to set up a suitable environment for your caster, how to build and run it and how to manage it once it's running.
+This document explains what NTRIP is, how to set up a suitable environment for your caster, how to build and run it and how to manage it once it's running.

-At the end of this document,
-I also explain what an NTRIP caster is.
-That may seem like a strange order, but NTRIP is fairly specialist and if you are reading this at all, you probably understand at least something about NTRIP.

 I should also say at the beginning that you don't necessarily need your own NTRIP caster.